 The Tenth Mindfulness Training: Protecting and Nourishing the Sangha

 Aware that the essence and aim of a Sangha is the practice of understanding and compassion, we are determined not to use the Buddhist community for personal power or profit, or transform our community into a political instrument.
 As members of a spiritual community, we should nonetheless take a clear stand against oppression and injustice.
 We should strive to change the situation, without taking sides in a conflict.
 We are committed to learning to look with the eyes of interbeing and to see ourselves and others as cells in one Sangha body.
 As a true cell in the Sangha body, generating mindfulness, concentration, and insight to nourish ourselves and the whole community, each of us is at the same time a cell in the Buddha body.
-We will actively build brotherhood and sisterhood, flow as a river, and practice to develop the three real powers – understanding, love, and cutting through afflictions – to realize collective awakening.
+We will actively build brotherhood and sisterhood, flow as a river, and practice to develop the three real powers – understanding, love, and cutting through afflictions – to realise collective awakening.

 The Eleventh Mindfulness Training: Right Livelihood